SIRS & Incidents

 Behaviour Support Plans

-Create and manage assessed behaviour support plans with alternative strategies trialled, consent tracking, and review schedules.
-Plans are linked to the restrictive practices register for a complete picture.
+Full behaviour support planning with antecedent-behaviour-consequence documentation, positive strategies trialled, approved restrictive practices, consent tracking, and scheduled review dates.
+Plans are linked to the restrictive practices register so every use is validated against an approved plan.

 How It Works